-HS was 1.24 (1.15-1.35).
-The corresponding HRs for incident HS plus intermediate/high FIB-4 was 1.58 (1.10-2.29).
-34 Comparing persistently poor sleep quality with persistently good sleep quality, the multivariate-adjusted HR for 35 incident HS was 1.13 (95% Cl, 1.05-1.20).
-A decrease in sleep duration or poor sleep quality over time was 36 associated with an increased risk of incident NAFLD, underscoring an important potential role for good sleep in 37 preventing NAFLD risk.
-38 Keywords: Hepatic steatosis; Hepatic fibrosis; Change in sleep duration; Sleep quality; Pittsburg sleep quality index; 39 Fibrosis-4 score 40 41 42 43 1.
-Introduction 44 Non-alcoholic fatty liver disease (NAFLD), the most common cause of chronic liver disease, is a multisystem disease 45 associated with a risk of hepatic and non-hepatic complications including cardio-metabolic disorders.[1-4] Lifestyle 46 modification, such as weight loss, is considered the first-line treatment as there is no approved drug for NAFLD 47 treatment.[5,6] It is important to evaluate all modifiable lifestyle factors, such as sleep duration and quality, to 48 establish a preventive strategy to reduce NAFLD risk.
-49 We spend approximately one-third of our lifetime asleep and good quality sleep is crucial for our cardiovascular 50 health and the regulation of endocrine and immune systems.[7,8] The National Sleep Foundation has reported the 51 importance of sleeping more than 7 hours per day for adults to maintain ideal health.[9]
-However, in recent 52 decades, the prevalence of short sleep duration (defined as <6 hours) has been reported to be over 20%.[10]
-53 Epidemiological studies suggest that short sleep duration is associated with obesity, metabolic syndrome, and 54 cardiovascular diseases.[11,12] These conditions are also commonly seen in patients with NAFLD[13], although two 55 meta-analyses investigating the relationship between sleep duration and NAFLD showed conflicting results[14,15].
-56 Sleep duration is affected by various factors and can change over time.[16]
-According to one meta-analysis, the total 57 amount of sleep decreased dramatically with age in adults and the change gradually disappeared in the elderly.[17]
-58 Further, the intra-individual variability of sleep was greater in younger adults than in older adults.[18]
-In modern 59 society, owing to the choice of lifestyle, family demand, or work-related factors, the prevalence of intra-individual 60 difference in sleep duration is increasing.[19,20] Therefore, the influence of sleep duration on health conditions 61 cannot be fully determined without considering changes in sleep duration over time.[21]
-Several cohort studies have 62 reported an association between change in sleep duration and adverse health outcomes including metabolic 63 syndrome,[21] type 2 diabetes,[22] and mortality.[23]
-However, to date, no study has investigated the impact of 64 change in sleep duration and change in sleep quality over time, on risk of NAFLD.
-Our previous study demonstrated 65 an association between sleep duration and sleep quality as risk factors for NAFLD, but in our previous work we did 66 not evaluate the role of change in sleep as a risk factor for NAFLD [24] 67
+Non-alcoholic fatty liver disease (NAFLD), the most common cause of chronic liver disease, is a multisystem disease associated with a risk of hepatic and non-hepatic complications including cardio-metabolic disorders [1-4].
+A lifestyle modification, such as weight loss, is considered the first-line treatment as there is no approved drug for NAFLD treatment [5,6].
+It is important to evaluate all modifiable lifestyle factors, such as sleep duration and quality, to establish a preventive strategy to reduce NAFLD risk.

+We spend approximately one-third of our lifetime asleep and good quality sleep is crucial for our cardiovascular health and the regulation of endocrine and immune systems [7,8].
+The National Sleep Foundation has reported the importance of sleeping more than 7 h per day for adults to maintain ideal health [9].
+However, in recent decades, the prevalence of short sleep duration (defined as <6 h) has been reported to be over 20% [10].
+Epidemiological studies suggest that short sleep duration is associated with obesity, metabolic syndrome, and cardiovascular diseases [11,12].
+These conditions are also commonly seen in patients with NAFLD [13], although two meta-analyses investigating the relationship between sleep duration and NAFLD showed conflicting results [14,15].

+Sleep duration is affected by various factors and can change over time [16].
+According to one meta-analysis, the total amount of sleep decreased dramatically with age in adults and the change gradually disappeared in the elderly [17].
+Further, the intra-individual variability of sleep was greater in younger adults than in older adults [18].
+In modern society, owing to the choice of lifestyle, family demand, or work-related factors, the prevalence of intra-individual difference in sleep duration is increasing [19,20].
+Therefore, the influence of sleep duration on health conditions cannot be fully determined without considering changes in sleep duration over time [21].
+Several cohort studies have reported an association between changes in sleep duration and adverse health outcomes, including metabolic syndrome [21], type 2 diabetes [22], and mortality [23].
+However, to date, no study has investigated the impact of changes in sleep duration and in sleep quality over time on the risk of NAFLD.
+Our previous study demonstrated an association between sleep duration and sleep quality as risk factors for NAFLD, but in our previous work, we did not evaluate the role of change in sleep as a risk factor for NAFLD [24].

-We aimed to evaluate the relationship between changes in sleep duration and changes in sleep quality and the68subsequent development of NAFLD, both with, and without intermediate/high probability of liver fibrosis; whilst69accounting for time-dependent measures including change in sleep duration, change in sleep quality, and potential70confounders during the follow-up period.71
+We aimed to evaluate the relationship between changes in sleep duration and in sleep quality and the subsequent development of NAFLD, both with and without intermediate/high probability of liver fibrosis, whilst accounting for time-dependent measures including changes in sleep duration, changes in sleep quality, and potential confounders during the follow-up period.